 Once you have successfully completed a program of treatment for drug and/or alcohol abuse, there is still a long way to go when it comes to sustaining sobriety for life.
 For individuals in recovery, the risk of relapse is present for weeks, months, and even years down the road.
 There is an especially increased risk when it comes to individuals with co-occurring disorders.
-That is, those who have mental health conditions in conjunction with a substance abuse disorder.
-The risk for falling into old patters of addictive behavior and self-destruction is at a great increase.
-To lessen this risk and allow your recovery to progress in the direction of lifelong sobriety, we recommend an aftercare program.
+The risk of falling into old patterns of addictive behavior and self-destruction is high whenever someone tries to return after treatment for addiction.
+To lessen this risk and allow your recovery to progress in the direction of lifelong sobriety, we recommend entering an aftercare program following your residential treatment.

 Our outpatient aftercare program allows you to work on skills that will help you readjust to daily life, prevent relapse, and gain emotional stability.
 We will help you work on relationships with family, dealing with personal triggers and temptations, and managing anxiety or anger.

-Transitioning from a residential treatment facility back into daily life can be difficult.
+Transitioning from an inpatient addiction treatment facility back into daily life can be difficult.
 A sober living home will allow for this transition to be made more slowly and comfortably.

 We recommend participating in such support groups as Alcoholics Anonymous or Narcotics Anonymous to gain a support system in addition to working a 12-step recovery program.

-You will have a great deal of obstacles to face once you begin readjusting to daily life.
-Stress and responsibilities can bring about urges and temptations with which you will have to contend.
+You will have many obstacles to face once you begin readjusting to daily life.
+Stress and responsibilities can bring about urges and temptations.
 The support of aftercare will arm you with life skills and knowledge to confront these temptations, avoiding the risk of relapse.
-This along with your support system will prove to incredibly helpful, especially during your first year post-rehabilitation.
-Your choices for substance abuse treatment will have an affect on your life thereafter and your success at continuing a life of sobriety.
+This along with your support system will prove incredibly helpful, especially during your first year of post-rehabilitation.
+Your choices for substance abuse treatment will have an effect on your life thereafter and your success at continuing your life of sobriety.